 Submission should be uploaded with separate Microsoft Word type of files, respectively: (1) Title Page, (2) Main Document and References, (3) Tables and Figures.
 Manuscripts which are submitted to AHTR should not be submitted for the consideration of publication at the same time for another journal.

 Manuscripts should be written in English and not exceed 9,000 words.
-For research notes, length limit of the manuscript is 3,000 words.
+For research notes, the length limit of the manuscript is 3,000 words.

-Title page consists of the title of manuscript which is not more than ten words (in bold uppercase letters in Times News Roman 12 type size), author(s) name, present position, complete postal address, telephone/fax numbers and e-mail address of each author.
+Title page consists of the title of a manuscript which is not more than ten words (in bold uppercase letters in Times News Roman 12 type size), author(s) name, present position, complete postal address, telephone/fax numbers and e-mail address of each author.
 Corresponding author and ordering of the author(s) should be indicated.
-Acknowledgements, if there are, can be cited here.
+Acknowledgments, if there are, can be cited here.

 In the abstract authors should in brief, but clear manner, state the main purpose of the research, the significant results obtained as well as conclusions they have derived from the study.
 It is essential for the abstract to be conceptualized in a manner that it provides an audience with a clear insight into the topic and main points of the manuscript.
-Abstract should be free of references (whenever possible) and English-spelling errors.
+An abstract should be free of references (whenever possible) and English-spelling errors.
 Length of the abstract should not exceed 200 words.